Home Copycat Recipes Cracker Barrel Chicken and Dumplings

 Above all else, it’s affordable and easy to make.
 Who says you need to go to Cracker Barrel to enjoy a good bowl of chicken and dumplings?

-This copycat recipe is all you’ll need.
+This copycat chicken and dumpling recipe is all you’ll need.

 Cracker Barrel Chicken and Dumplings